Sivakajan-tech/indoor_navigation/README.md

 # PocketPath

 ## Introduction
 PocketPath is a smartphone-based indoor navigation solution, designed to provide users with convenience and user-friendly navigation within complex and large indoor environments.
-App users can effortlessly search for their destination within the building, and the app offers the most convenient route to get there.
-Beyond this basic navigation, the app goes a step further by offering extra location details like operating hours, real-time updates like closures, blockages, or openings, and contact information enriching the indoor navigation experience.
-Moreover, users have the option to share their live location with others through a provided link, enhancing the app's functionality and user interaction.
+With the help of this app, users can easily search for their destination within the building, locating both their destination and their current position.
+Additionally, users can choose to share their current position with others via a provided link, enriching the app's functionality and enhancing user engagement.
+This app utilizes Wi-Fi fingerprinting, IMU sensors, and a Machine Learning Model, ensuring highly accurate indoor location tracking.

 ## How to Setup the Environment